alanfranz/atom-text-editor-repository/README.md

 The upload of new packages is automated, and the mirror is usually updated within two hours since official release time.

+## This is a repository for stable versions only

+I'm not hosting beta releases and I don't plan to, right now (open a ticket if you're really interested); I plan to host stable releases only.

+Currently Atom follows a linear development model, a-la-Chrome, so there's just one stable, supported version at one given time; if they choose at a certain point to support multiple stable versions (e.g. 1.x and 2.x) I'll probably split and multiply the repo to let the user choose its preferred version.

 ## **GOTCHA**: Updating the package while Atom is open

 I've found that sometimes updating the package while Atom is open will yield strange issues - e.g. the old process won't die when shutdown (but the GUI **will** disappear - otherwise it would be far too easy to detect an issue) and the new process will try to to start but get locked.